 How do ENFJs differ from ESFJs?

 Both ENFJs and ESFJs lead with Extraverted Feeling (Fe), giving them a shared orientation toward social harmony and interpersonal attentiveness.
 The critical difference lies in their auxiliary function: ENFJs use Introverted Intuition (Ni), which orients them toward patterns, future possibilities, and abstract meaning, while ESFJs use Introverted Sensing (Si), which orients them toward past experience, concrete detail, and established procedures.
-Thomson (1998) notes that this difference makes ENFJs more future-focused and conceptual in their approach to people, while ESFJs tend to be more practical and tradition-oriented in their caregiving.
+Thomson (1998) notes that this difference makes ENFJs more future-focused and conceptual in their approach to people, while ESFJs be more practical and tradition-oriented in their caregiving.

 Why do ENFJs sometimes feel responsible for others' emotions?

 Dominant Extraverted Feeling (Fe) creates a natural attunement to the emotional states of others that can blur the boundary between empathy and responsibility.
-Myers and Myers (1995) explain that Fe-dominant types experience social harmony not as a preference but as a psychological need, which can lead ENFJs to feel personally accountable when others in their environment are unhappy.
+Myers and Myers (1995) explain that extraverted feeling-dominant types experience social harmony not as a preference but as a psychological need, which can lead ENFJs to feel personally accountable when others in their environment are unhappy.
 This tendency is not a pathology but a natural expression of their cognitive orientation.
 Growth involves learning to distinguish between empathic awareness (which is healthy) and emotional enmeshment (which is depleting).

 What leadership style is typical of ENFJs?

 ENFJs are frequently described as transformational leaders who inspire through vision, personal connection, and genuine concern for the development of those they lead.
 Keirsey (1998) characterizes the ENFJ leadership style as catalytic -- focused on drawing out others' potential rather than directing through authority.
-The MBTI Manual (Myers et al., 2003) notes that ENFJs in leadership positions tend to prioritize team cohesion, shared purpose, and individual growth, sometimes at the cost of difficult but necessary task-focused decisions.
+The MBTI Manual (Myers et al., 2003) notes that ENFJs in leadership positions prioritize team cohesion, shared purpose, and individual growth, sometimes at the cost of difficult but necessary task-focused decisions.

 Can ENFJs be introverted or is their extraversion always obvious?